umbrand/brand/README.md

     - Most recent published status of each node
 4. Stop graph and nodes (upon receiving a "stop" command)

-### brand-modules/
+### `brand-modules/`

 The core BRAND directory can be extended to run additional graphs and nodes from external modules.
-From the core BRAND directory, external modules must be installed to a `module-name` folder at the following path relative the to main BRAND directory:
+From the core BRAND directory, external modules must be installed to a `<module-name>` folder at the following path relative to the main BRAND directory:

 ```
 ../brand-modules/<module-name>/